sudofox/hatena-app-archive/README.md

 # Requirements

 - [googleplay](https://github.com/89z/googleplay)
+  - Something happened to the library and its author -- may have to switch away from it at some point since it seems to have disappeared
   - You can use a [Google App Password](https://myaccount.google.com/apppasswords) instead of your main Google account password
 - aapt (via your favorite package manager)